IsaiahDal/isaiahdal.github.io/README.md

 # Measuring Business Value and Productivity Beta Site

-Below are instructions to _update_ the contents of the site.
-For instructions on using the site, consult [the introduction included in the site](https://isaiahdal.github.io/).
+Below are instructions to **update the site itself**.
+For instructions on using the site, consult the site's [introduction page](https://isaiahdal.github.io/).

 ## I. Setup